pdehaan/fxa-discoverability-shield-study/docs/TELEMETRY.md

 The STUDY SPECIFIC ENDINGS this study supports are:

-I don't think there are any ways this study can end besides being manually disabled or unenrolled?
-I think survey should be shown to all enrollees at unenrollment.
+There are no study specific endings.
+The study ends once we manually disable or it expires.

 ## `shield-study` pings (common to all shield-studies)